-If an external wake-up event occurs to wake the ADE7116/ADE7156/ADE7166/ADE7169/ADE7566/ADE7569 from PSM2 mode, a pending external interrupt is generated.
+If an external wake-up event occurs to wake the ADE5166/ADE5169/ADE5566/ADE5569 from PSM2 mode, a pending external interrupt is generated.
 When the EX0 bit (Bit 0) or the EX1 bit (Bit 2) in the interrupt enable SFR (IE, Address 0xA8) is set to enable external interrupts, the program counter is loaded with the IE0 or IE1 interrupt vector.
-The IE0 and IE1 interrupt flags (Bit 1 and Bit 3, respectively) in the Timer/Counter 0 and Timer/Counter 1 control SFR (TCON, Address 0x88) are not affected by events that occur when the 8052 MCU core is shut down during PSM2.
-See the Power Supply Management (PSM) Interrupt section.
+The IE0 and IE1 interrupt flags (Bit 1 and Bit 3, respectively) in the Timer/Counter 0 and Timer/Counter 1 control SFR (TCON, Address 0x88) are not affected by events that occur when the 8052 MCU core is shut down during PSM2 mode (see the Power Supply Management (PSM) Interrupt section).

-The RTC, temperature ADC, and IC/SPI interrupts are latched such that pending interrupts cannot be cleared without entering their respective interrupt service routines.
-Clearing the RTC midnight flags and alarm flags does not clear a pending RTC interrupt.
-Similarly, clearing the IC/SPI status bits in the SPI Interrupt Status SFR (SPISTAT, Address 0xEA) does not cancel a pending IC/SPI interrupt.
-These interrupts remain pending until the RTC or IC/SPI interrupt vectors are enabled.
+The temperature ADC and I2C/SPI interrupts are latched such that pending interrupts cannot be cleared without entering their respective interrupt service routines.
+Clearing the I2C/SPI status bits in the SPI interrupt status SFR (SPISTAT, Address 0xEA) does not cancel a pending I2C/SPI interrupt.
+These interrupts remain pending until the I^2C/SPI interrupt vectors are enabled.
 Their respective interrupt service routines are entered shortly thereafter.